What I Tell My Patients To Eat To Balance Their Hormones

 Lab tests: serum free and total testosterone, sometimes bioavailable testosterone

 Eat this food: Green beans, which are rich in zinc.
 Honorable mention: pumpkin and sesame seeds, also rich in zinc.
-Zinc plays an important role in sexual development, menstruation, and ovulation.
+Zinc1 plays an important role in sexual development, menstruation, and ovulation.
 Zinc deficiency is associated with higher androgens, the family of hormones to which testosterone belongs, and acne.

 Estrogen refers to a family of sex hormones that are responsible for female characteristics in the body, including the development of breasts and hips.
 But sometimes you can get too much of a good thing: Hundreds of known toxins from the environment can mimic estrogen and lead to excess estrogen pollution in the body.